glebtsereteli/Figgy/docs/pages/api/figgy/setup.md

 ## Organization

 Figgy uses a syntax-lite approach for setup code: you don't write curly braces or manual struct blocks.
-Scope is defined entirely by the order of your Widget calls - any indentation or extra formatting is optional and is used purely for organization readability.
+Scope is defined entirely by the order of your Widget calls - any indentation or extra formatting is optional and is used purely for organization and readability.

-Below are some common organization approaches you can use to organize your setup code.
+Below are some common approaches you can use to organize your setup code.
 All of them are purely organizational and don't affect Figgy's scoping system in any way.

 * **No Extra Formatting**.
 All setup calls live directly inside `FiggySetup()` with no regions, helper functions, or grouping.
 This is fine for small projects or when you're just getting started, but can become harder to navigate as your configuration grows.
 ::: code-group